Provision of toilet facilities policy

 3. The College will commit to increasing the provision of gender-neutral toilets in each existing building on campus, unless practical and/or fiscal constraints make this impossible.

-- If a building currently has no gender-neutral toilet, opportunity will be sought through refurbishment works to create new facilities.
-Prior to such refurbishment, there will be consultation between Estates and local users (students and staff), EDIC, and appropriate representatives of LGBTQ+ and disabled students and staff.
+a.
+If a building currently has no gender-neutral toilet, opportunity will be sought through refurbishment works to create new facilities.
+Prior to such refurbishment, there will be consultation between Estates and local users (students and staff), the Equality, Diversity and Inclusion Centre (EDIC), and appropriate representatives of LGBTQ+ and disabled students and staff.

 4. Ideally, gender-neutral toilet facilities should be single cubicle toilets, with integrated washing facilities and floor to ceiling doors.

 5. The College will commit to the provision of gender-neutral toilets in each new building on campus.
-The extent of provision will be determined through consultation between Estates, EDIC and staff and student representatives (as in 3a above).
-A minimum of one gender-neutral toilet per floor should be attained, subject to item 3 above, but this does not define the limit of ambition of our policy.
+The extent of provision will be determined through consultation between Estates, EDIC and staff and student representatives (as in 4a above).
+A minimum of one gender-neutral toilet per floor should be attained, subject to item 4 above, but this does not define the limit of ambition of our policy.

 6. Estates will maintain a database of all existing toilet facilities.
 This will include gender-neutral and accessible toilets.
 These existing facilities will be advertised on the College web-site and clearly indicated on campus maps.